 The Academy recognises students are entitled to complete confidentiality when they disclose a disability.
 However, the academy would wish for appropriate disclosure in line with our Guidance on Access to Student Records policy so that it can implement any provision for the student to support them and their needs.

 Local Offer

-For more information on the Local Authorities local offer, contact
+For more information on the Local Authorities local offer, contact team: www.nottinghamshire.
+Sendlocaloffer.org.uk or phone 0300 500 8080.

-City team: special.needs@nottinghamcity.gov.uk or phone 0115 876 4300
+City team: special.needs@nottinghamcity.gov.uk or phone 0115 876 4300 County